Advantages of self-directed RRSPs

 - Conversion to an RRIF.
 If you are nearing retirement, many experts advise that you consider consolidating your investments into fewer plans.
 Converting to a Self-Directed RRSP to a Self-Directed RRIF is easy and seamless.

-Self directed RRSPs for the do-it-yourself investor
+Self-directed RRSPs for the do-it-yourself investor

 The more money you have in RRSPs, the more it makes sense to Self-Direct.
 This list of benefits is not exhaustive and will not apply to everyone.
 Take the time to determine if these benefits apply to you.
 It will be the first step to determining if you should have a self-directed plan.

 Related article: The stages of investing

 Not all self-directed plans are the same.
-If you decide that a Self-Directed RRSP is right for you, then you should shop around and do your homework.
-Different companies have different annual trustee fees.
-Make sure you look at other fees like trading costs, transfer out fees, de-registration, partial withdrawals, etc. Also, different self-directed plans have different stipulations as to what you can invest in.
-Some self-directed plans allow mutual funds only as an example.
+If you decide that a Self-Directed RRSP is right for you, you should shop around and do your homework.
+Different companies charge different fees.
+Make sure you consider other costs like trading, transfer out, de-registration, and partial withdrawal fees, etc.

-Self directed RRSPs for those that need help
+Self-directed RRSPs for those that need help

 Finally, remember that having a Self-Directed RRSP does not mean you have to do everything yourself.
 You can still seek the advice and help of a financial advisor or through some of Canada’s Best Robo-Advisors.

 A case study

 I recently met Samantha and Jake.
 They had Mutual Fund RRSPs at three different banks: